chap0o/first-config/README.md

 # .config

-config on manjaro linux using the dracula theme :)
+very config on manjaro linux using the dracula theme :)